 Corsair Vengeance LPX 16GB (2x8GB) DDR4

-For a workstation PC, you will need at least 16GB of memory to work with softwares like SolidWorks, AutoCAD etc..
-Here I have picked Corsair Vengeance LPX 16GB (2x8GB) DDR4 DRAM having maximum clock speed of 3000 MHz.
-It is a high-quality memory and gives amazing performance in games as well in other applications.
+For a workstation PC, you will need at least 16GB of memory to work with software like SolidWorks, AutoCAD, etc..
+Here I have picked Corsair Vengeance LPX 16GB (2x8GB) DDR4 DRAM having a maximum clock speed of 3000 MHz.
+It is a high-quality memory and gives an amazing performance in games as well in other applications.
 It supports Intel XMP 2.0 profiles for automatic and easy overclocking.

-This is a low profile RAM that consist slim low profile aluminum heat spreaders that keeps it from getting hot in stressed environments.
+This is a low profile RAM that consists of slim low profile aluminum heat spreaders that keeps it from getting hot in stressed environments.
 If you feel you need more memory then you can upgrade your RAM to 32GB by getting another 16GB Kit of this RAM.
-This DDR4 RAM supports both dual channel and quad channel memory configurations.
+This DDR4 RAM supports both dual-channel and quad-channel memory configurations.

 Check out: Best DDR4 Memory for Intel and AMD Gaming PC

 |Corsair Vengeance LPX 16GB (2x8GB) DDR4 RAM Specifications|

 For a CAD Workstation PC, you have to go for an SSD for faster loading of your 3D models and for other processing involved in a CAE / CAD software.
 Here we have got Samsung 850 EVO 500GB SSD which is a very fast SATA III solid state drive.
 This is a 2.5-inch solid-state drive that has got sequential read and write speeds of 540 Mb/s and 520 MB/s respectively.
 This SSD from Samsung uses V-NAND flash memory chips and has got reliability of 2 Million Hours Reliability (MTBF).
 This is a great SSD for both gaming and workstation needs because of its amazing performance and high reliability.